jessie-jwl/jessie-jwl.github.io/_pages/about.md

 **[Recent Research Projects]**
 **i-care, an interface for caregiver**
-Focused on imporving caregiver-elder connections that uses vibration data instead of camera images to monitor elder's activities.
+Improve caregiver-elder connections that uses vibration data instead of camera images to monitor elder's activities.

-**EEG and Human Perceived Fairness in the Workload Division Process** Evaluated the impact of UI designs on user cognitive load and engagement in the workload division process with electroencephalogram (EEG).
+**EEG and Human Perceived Fairness in the Workload Division Process** Evaluate the impact of UI designs on user cognitive load and engagement in the workload division process with electroencephalogram (EEG).

 **EEG and human cognitive process of writing fake reviews**